Enhancing employability of ethnic minorities

-Hong Kong’s ethnic minority jobseekers often face obstacles that impede their employment opportunities, but a new Lingnan University study highlights a number of ways to improve their prospects.
+Hong Kong’s ethnic minority jobseekers often face obstacles to employment, but a new Lingnan University study highlights a number of ways to improve their prospects.

-A groundbreaking research project led by Professor Lisa Leung Yuk-ming of Lingnan University’s Department of Cultural Studies has taken an in-depth look at the difficulties some groups face in finding work.
+In her groundbreaking research project, Prof Lisa Leung Yuk-ming of Lingnan University’s Department of Cultural Studies has taken an in-depth look at the difficulties some groups face in finding work.

-Titled “Job Seeking Practices of Ethnic Minority Youths in Hong Kong - Evaluation of employment support services”, the study focused mainly on jobseekers with Southeast Asian family backgrounds and the steps needed to enhance their immediate employability and overall prospects.
+Titled “Job seeking practices of South Asian youths in Hong Kong - Evaluation of employment support services”, the study focused mainly on jobseekers of Southeast Asian background and the steps needed to enhance their immediate employability and overall prospects.

-In partnership with the Catholic Diocese of Hong Kong Diocesan Pastoral Centre for Workers - Kowloon (DPCW-Kln), the research also considered the effectiveness of existing government support mechanisms in this regard and how they too could be improved.
+In partnership with the Catholic Diocese of Hong Kong Diocesan Pastoral Centre for Workers - Kowloon, Leung also considered the effectiveness of existing government support mechanisms and how they too could be improved.

-“The project is important because it fulfils a real need in the community,” says Professor Leung, who received a Knowledge Transfer Excellence Award for Exemplary Projects funded by Lingnan University’s internal Knowledge Transfer Project Fund.
+“The project is important because it fulfils a real need in the community,” says Leung, who received a Knowledge Transfer Excellence Award funded by Lingnan University for exemplary projects under the internal Knowledge Transfer Project Fund.

-Published late last year, the research findings have been acknowledged by government departments and other public bodies including NGOs.
+Published late last year, her research findings have been acknowledged by government departments and NGOs.
 The work has also received widespread media coverage, which has helped to raise public awareness about the kind of difficulties ethnic minority jobseekers often encounter.

-Among the notable findings, Leung revealed that Hong Kong employers may not be aware of how unintended bias in job adverts can deter ethnic minority applicants.
-For example, a high proportion of the job ads placed locally are only available in Chinese, including those for jobs which don’t really require a high level of proficiency in Chinese.
+For instance, Hong Kong employers may not be aware of how unintended bias in job adverts can deter ethnic minority applicants.
+For example, a high proportion of the job ads are only available in Chinese, including those for jobs which don’t really require a high level of Chinese proficiency.

 The research also showed that many people from ethnic minorities rely on word-of-mouth job referrals to find work.
 This results in them becoming “employment stereotyped” for work in just a few sectors, such as the construction industry.
-And by repeating the same cycle of job seeking and employment, the ethnic minority community also contributes to a spiral of “self-stereotyping" and a belief that these are the only types of jobs they can secure.
+And by repeating the same cycle of job seeking and employment, the ethnic minority community also contributes to a downward spiral of “self-stereotyping,” which leads to the belief that these are the only types of jobs they can secure.

 In addition, the study highlighted how job centres operated by the Labour Department could play a more active role.
-In particular, they could do more by educating and encouraging employers to create a more ethnically diverse workplace.
+In particular, they could do more to educate employers, encouraging them to create a more ethnically diverse workplace.

 “We hope our survey demonstrates some of the complexities ethnic minorities face when looking for jobs,” says Leung, also noting the recommendations to improve the design and delivery of existing government employment support services.

 These recommendations include allocating a portion of the HK$500 million earmarked for enhancing support for ethnic minorities, which was announced in the 2018-19 Budget.
-It could be used specifically to enhance employment support services for ethnic minority jobseekers.
-And, in terms of method, Leung believes this could be done by commissioning NGOs in districts with larger ethnic minority communities to operate integrated employment assistance services.
+It could be used specifically to enhance employment support services for ethnic minority jobseekers by commissioning NGOs in districts with larger ethnic minority communities to operate integrated employment assistance services.

-Similar to the Labour Department’s “On the Job Training Programme for People with Disabilities” and the “Employment Programme for the Middle-aged", employers could also be encouraged to launch incentive and support schemes geared to hiring more ethnic minority jobseekers.
-A first step could be to offer job attachments and trial programmes.
+Similar to the Labour Department’s “On the Job Training Programme for People with Disabilities” and the “Employment Programme for the Elderly and Middle-aged,” employers could also be encouraged to launch incentive and support schemes geared towards hiring more ethnic minority jobseekers.
+A first step could be to offer internships and trial programmes.

 “With just a few relatively small changes, the job-seeking environment for ethnic minorities could be significantly improved,” says Leung.

-She adds that the survey also highlighted areas where job training seminars and workshops could be designed to help ethnic minorities be better prepared for Hong Kong’s job market.
+She adds that the survey also highlighted areas where job training seminars and workshops could be designed to prepare ethnic minorities for Hong Kong’s job market.